Today’s Sociology: Ideology and Partisan Advocacy

 3. Everything (including science and education) needs to be dismantled and rebuilt to ensure Diversity, Equity and Inclusion (DEI)

 4. The oppressor is defined according to their position in the intersectionality power spectrum.
+The dominant group is racist, but anyone who is not part of the dominant group cannot be racist.

 5. An oppressor is inherently unable to appreciate information presented by an oppressed victim person.